Wedding Etiquette and Tips

 Please choose a topic from the list below:

-These are the basic elements of a reception card.
+These are the basic elements of any response, reply, and Rsvp card.